All Episodes

 You know what I mean?

-I mean, because I I I actually in all these cases, I'm sure some of these women are telling the truth.
+I mean, because I actually, in all these cases, I'm sure some of these women are telling the truth.

 But how do we determine who are and who aren't?

-And in an age where we cannot, we have to, I think, maybe get to a point where we cannot determine initially who's telling the truth, who isn't, who's been d you know, deceived, who's being manipulated by the Democrats or otherwise.
+And in an age where we cannot, we have to, I think, maybe get to a point where we cannot determine initially who's telling the truth, who isn't, who's been deceived, who's being manipulated by the Democrats or otherwise.

-What we I think need to do and what we perhaps can do is agree that due process has to be followed so that people are innocent unless proven guilty and what we've just had in the UK in the last twenty four hours, uh, because we're seeing exactly the same pattern happening over here as you have there.
+What we, I think, need to do and what we perhaps can do is agree that due process has to be followed so that people are innocent unless proven guilty.

-We've just had an MP, he was hauled in, he's a Welsh MP, hauled in, he was told about the nature of allegations against him, which were unwarranted no, sorry, unwanted attention or groping.
+He was told about the nature of allegations against him, which were unwarranted, no, sorry, unwanted attention or groping.

-And that's what concerns me is we're going to see more people lose their lives, I think, because this sort of thing is so all pervasive and we can't tell who's lying and who isn't.
+And that's what concerns me: we're going to see more people lose their lives, I think, because this sort of thing is so all-pervasive and we can't tell who's lying and who isn't.

 And the mob just decides that people are guilty as soon as they hear an allegation made.